Home

 Chronic Fatigue Syndrome Symptoms

-The Difference Between Sleepiness and Fatigue
+Discover the Difference Between Sleepiness and Fatigue

+Some persons confuse excessive fatigue symptoms with excessive daytime sleepiness.
 They don't know exactly what are the difference between them, and they try to treat their fatigue with ineffective treatments.

-What is the difference between Fatigue and Sleepiness?
+The difference between Fatigue and Chronic Fatigue

 Fatigue is the inability to sustain an effort which may be emotional, mental or physical.
 And if you try to cure your fatigue with sleep you'll see that it doesn't necessarily work every time.
 However, sleep normally relieves sleepiness.